oneapi-src/oneDNN/doc/primitives/eltwise.md

    same because of the API).
 Different formats are functionally supported but lead to highly suboptimal performance.

-2. Use in-place operations whenever possible.
+2. Use in-place operations whenever possible (see caveats in General Notes).

 3. As mentioned above for all operations supporting destination memory as input, one can use the \dst tensor instead of \src.
 This enables the